The Dark Knight | 2008

 And that’s no CGI effect – the production really did flip over an 18-wheel truck in the heart of Chicago’s prestigious financial district, after extensive tests to ensure the stunt wouldn’t cause structural damage.
 The iconic view down the LaSalle Street Canyon is also seen in Brian De Palma’s The Untouchables and gets seriously trashed by Decepticons in Michael Bay’s Transformers: Dark Of The Moon. ⏏

 The huge explosion, which – well, no spoilers – marks a major turn in the story was filmed at London’s long-deserted Battersea Power Station, on the south bank of the Thames.
 While its sister station, Bankside, has found enormous success as the Tate Modern gallery, the previously more famous Battersea stands an empty shell – though that’s allowed it to be a frequent film location – seen in Richard III, 1984 and more recently, Guy Ritchie’s Rocknrolla and Terry Gilliam’s The Imaginarium Of Dr Parnassus.

-With the Tumbler out of the question, Bruce Wayne takes to the streets in his Lamborghini (demonstrating supreme confidence in the film, the car company provided the production with three cars – one of which was trashed).
-Fifteen blocks of Lake Street, which runs east-west a block south North Wacker Drive, were closed down for the scene.
+▶ With the Tumbler out of the question, Bruce Wayne takes to the streets in his Lamborghini (demonstrating supreme confidence in the film, the car company provided the production with three cars – one of which was trashed).
+Several blocks of Lake Street, which runs east-west a block south of West Wacker Drive, from Upper Wacker Drive to State Street, were closed down for the scene.